tournament-js/interlude/api.md

 [[1,3,5], [2,3,1]].filter($.any($.gte(5))); // [ [ 1, 3, 5 ] ]
 ````

-### $.equality(props...)(y) :: (x -> x 'equality on props' y)
+### $.equality(props..)(y) :: (x -> x 'equality on props' y)
-This is $.equality2 curried with the element to test against.
+This is $.equality2 curried with the first element to test against.
 If equality has a more specific meaning for a set of records for instance,
-then it is useful to have a curriable version around in case you want to filter it.
+then it is useful to have a curriable version around in case you
+want to filter it.

 ````javascript
 var lenEquals = $.equality2('length');